songweizhi/BioSAK/My_Python_scripts/README.md

-Here are a list of my frequently used functions:
+Here are some of my frequently used functions
+---

 + [sep_path_name_ext](sep_path_name_ext.py)
 + [number](number.py)